basecamp/kamal-skiff/README.md

 Finally, you must add the server address into `config/deploy.yml`, and ensure that the image and repository configurations are correct.

 Now you're ready to run `skiff deploy` to deploy your site to the server.
 This will install Docker on your server (using `apt-get`), if it isn't already available.

+## Deploying changes to production

+Changes checked into git are automatically pulled onto the Skiff server every 10 seconds.
+So all you have to do is checkin your changes and push them.

+If you need to change the nginx configuration in `config/server.conf`, make your changes to that file, check them into git and push, and then run `skiff restart` to test the configuration file and restart the server if it's valid.

+## Deploying changes to staging first

+To use a staging server, you must set `GIT_BRANCH` in .env to the branch you're using for staging.
+Then you can deploy the site to a staging server using `skiff deploy --staging`, which will use the configuration in `config/deploy.staging.yml`, and start pulling updates from the branch specified.

 ## Flushing etag caches after changing include files